java-deobfuscator/deobfuscator/docs/index.md

 ## It didn't work

 If you're trying to recover the names of classes or methods, tough luck.
 That information is typically stripped out and there's no way to recover it.

+If you are using one of our transformers, check out the commonerrors folder to check for tips.

 Otherwise, check out [this guide](CUSTOMTRANSFORMER.md) on how to implement your own transformer (also, open a issue/PR so I can add support for it)